-The SARChI Professorship in International Constitutional Law in the Faculty of Law of the University of Pretoria currently has Postdoc positions available for South African nationals and/ or South African permanent residents in possession of a doctorate in law (LL.D).
+The SARChI Professorship in International Constitutional Law in the Faculty of Law of the University of Pretoria currently has Postdoc positions available for individuals in possession of a doctorate in law (LL.D).

 The Institute for International and Comparative Law in Africa (ICLA) is a research institute located in the Faculty of Law of the University of Pretoria.
 The ICLA was established at the beginning of 2011 and is located in a renovated double-story house next to the Law Building on the Hatfield Campus.
 The Institute houses an extensive collection of antique furniture and art and also serves as the Christo Coetzee museum.

 Drawing on the extensive networks that the Faculty has established over many years in Africa and beyond, the objective of the ICLA is to become a first port of call for those who wish to engage in legal research and legal reform in Africa involving comparative or international law at the advanced level.
 Professor Christof Heyns has been appointed as Director.